Validate Subnets on AWS

 AWS_Subnet_CreateSubnet_2

 6. Click "Create Subnet."
-You should now have a new subnet on your list
+The new subnet should be on the list